International trade in goods by type of good

 Apparel and clothing accessories

-The apparel and clothing accessories industry is another interesting case-study in terms of the impact that globalisation.
-It is characterised by distant supply chains, with subcontractors manufacturing large quantities of mass-produced clothing (often with very low labour costs); even high-end production, such as designer clothes, are predominantly manufactured away from their country of design, although their manufacture may be closer to the home (for example, in other European countries with lower labour costs).
+The apparel and clothing accessories industry is another interesting case-study in terms of the impact of globalisation.
+It is characterised by distant supply chains, with subcontractors manufacturing large quantities of mass-produced clothing (often with very low labour costs); even high-end production, such as designer clothes, are predominantly manufactured away from their country of design, although their manufacture may be closer to home (for example, in other European countries with lower labour costs).

-Consumers are generally considered to have benefitted from the impact of globalisation in the clothing industry, as prices have been kept extremely low and a wide-range of ever-changing fashions are rapidly made available on the high street.
+Consumers are generally considered to have benefited from the impact of globalisation in the clothing industry, as prices have been kept extremely low and a wide-range of ever-changing fashions are rapidly made available on the high street.
 On the other hand, the relocation of the clothing industry towards emerging and subsequently developing economies, principally in Asia, led to widespread job losses in Europe (and North America).

 As with the iron and steel industry, the clothing sector is also characterised by overcapacity, which some manufacturers may use to their advantage in order to apply downward pressure on prices agreed with subcontractors.
 While China and India were at the forefront of the initial relocation of the clothing industry, the situation has subsequently evolved, with India specialising in high-end textiles and Chinese investment often being directed towards establishing new manufacturing facilities in countries such as Bangladesh, Sri Lanka, Vietnam, Laos or Cambodia.